Grimnak/ForTheCrown/readme.md

 **Well**

-- Once occupying this structure, all adjacent units in the occupying army receive a turn-based heal.
+- All adjacent units in the occupying army receive a turn-based heal.

 **Junk**

-- The 4th structure.
-Represented by a piles of inanimate objects, this structure simply takes up space on the game board.
+- Represented by a piles of inanimate objects, this structure simply takes up space on the game board.
 Units must traverse around this structure.

 # Personnel
 ---